Azure-Samples/network-python-manage-loadbalancer/README.md

 # Getting Started with Azure Resource Manager for load balancers in Python

-This sample shows how to manage a load balancer using the Azure Resource Manager APIs for Node.js.
+This sample shows how to manage a load balancer using the Azure Resource Manager APIs for Python.

 You can use a load balancer to provide high availability for your workloads in Azure.
 An Azure load balancer is a Layer-4 (TCP, UDP) type load balancer that distributes incoming traffic among healthy service instances in cloud services or virtual machines defined in a load balancer set.